Tsk1001/doc/docs/advertising-campaign.md

 * **Cap daily conversion** - the maximum daily amount of conversions

 * **Cap daily payout** - the maximum daily amount of payout

+ ####Adding and setting the targeting
+Each advertising  campaign can have one or several targets.
+You can add new targets only when your advertising campaign is inactive.

+To add new target go to: *browse all>advertising campaigns>choose your campaign> Targets>Add*

+Opens the tab with targeting settings with these fields:

+* **Price** - is only one for each target.
+Required field entry

+* **Platform** – is only one for each target.
+Required field entry

+* **Device type** - can be from 0 to 3.
+Not required input field

+* **Languages** - may be several.
+Not required field

+* **Country** - You can add several countries.
+Not required field

+And click on the **SAVE** button